What is sustainable travel and why is it important? Why should an average traveler be concerned about it?

 Although they may seem a bit dry and formal, these pillars provide the basic guidelines on what sustainable travel actually is.

 Global Sustainable Tourism Council (GSTC) has set its sustainable travel criteria based on these four pillars:

 - Maximizing social and economic benefits for the local community;

 - Reducing negative impacts on the environment (including consumption of resources, reducing pollution, and conservation of biodiversity and landscapes).

 That said everything that goes against any of these four principles is not sustainable travel.
 Keep that in mind when planning your next trip.

 You can find more detailed GSTC criteria for tour operators and hotels here.

 What do you think about sustainable travel?
 Do you follow the tips above?
 If so, which ones?
 What makes it difficult for you to make sustainable travel choices?
-Drop a comment below or feel free to send me an e-mail on [email protected].
+Drop a comment below or feel free to send me an e-mail at email@example.com.